jbrissier/simplechat/readme.md

 # Simple Chat App (vor testing)
-Simple Chat App to test React.js and Backbon.js with the DjangoRestframework and Redis as Database Backend
+Simple Chat App to test React.js and Backbon.js with the DjangoRestframework and Redis as database backend